 Some of the experts that have contributed to this course in the past are:

 Irma Specht, Director of Transition International.
 Irma supports social and economic development in transition processes, with a special focus on vulnerable groups and gender.
 She has a broad international experience in vocational and business training, labour market analyses, small business set-up and private sector development.

-Vin Morar is an international projects specialist.
-He lectures at TSM Business School, University of Twente.
-Morar has wide-ranging experience in entrepreneurship and cross-cultural management, and consults with a great range of governments and across the world.
-He has experience in the field of entrepreneurship, having worked in many different parts of the world such as Britain, The Netherlands, Sweden, Finland, Slovenia, Croatia, Russia, South Africa, Seychelles and many more.
+Vin Morar is an international projects specialist and lecturer at TSM Business School, University of Twente.
+Morar has wide-ranging experience in entrepreneurship and cross-cultural management, and consults with a great range of governments across the world.
+He has worked in many different parts of the world such as Britain, The Netherlands, Sweden, Finland, Slovenia, Croatia, Russia, South Africa and Seychelles.

 The interactive program will include study visits for participants to get acquainted with the Netherlands’ experience in Local Economic Development.
 Participants will visit the Municipality of The Hague, where they will learn from their long-term economic strategy and from different projects implemented for local business creation.

 In order for participants to better understand local economic development strategies and the role of entrepreneurship, study visits are also likely to include incubators, co-working spaces and examples of successful social enterprises.

 The course fee is € 3.150,-.
 This includes all training-related costs, as well as drinks, lunches, training materials and travel during the training programme.
 Travel to and from The Hague and accommodation are not included.
 Group discounts are available if you participate with three or more colleagues in this course.
 Email us for more information.
 The course language is English.

 For questions or more information about this course, please direct your inquiry to firstname.lastname@example.org or call +31(70) 37 38 695.